AI-Adoption-Prototyping/setFit-HF-POC/README.md

 ### `scripts/huggingface_login.py` - Automated Hugging Face Authentication

 This utility script automates the process of logging into Hugging Face, with support for multiple authentication methods.
-I needed to develpe secret management for work and thought this would be a good learning opportunity.
-Infisical has the infrastructure I like but will evaluate Azure Key Vault for work.
+I needed to develop secret management for work and thought this would be a good learning opportunity.
+Infisical has the infrastructure I like, but I will also evaluate Azure Key Vault for work.

 #### Purpose